GameAnalytics/GA-SDK-UNREAL/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**5.0.0**
+* Changed user identifier logic in preparation for Google changes to GAID.
+User id for a new install is now a randomised GUID.
+Existing installs that update SDK will continue using previous identifier logic.
+It is recommended to update as soon as possible to reduce impact on calculated metrics.
+* added support for unreal engine 4.27

 **4.3.15**
 * it should now be possible to not show idfa consent dialog if you don't have any third party code that needs to use idfa (ios)
 * prepared for google advertising identifier changes (will not use google advertising identifier when user has opted out) (android)